Help us improve your experience.

 Request configuration data from the NETCONF or Junos XML protocol server.
 The attributes specify the source and formatting of the data to display.

 If a client application issues the Junos XML protocol <open-configuration> operation to open a specific configuration database before executing the <get-configuration> operation, the server returns the configuration data from the open configuration database.
-Otherwise, the server returns the configuration data from the candidate configuration, unless the active configuration is explicitly requested by including the database="committed" attribute.
+Otherwise, the server returns the configuration data from the candidate configuration.
+You can explicitly request the active configuration database by including the database="committed" attribute.

 A client application can request the entire configuration hierarchy or a subset of it.

-• To display the entire configuration hierarchy, emit the empty <get-configuration/> tag.
+• Entire configuration hierarchy—To display the entire configuration hierarchy, emit the empty <get-configuration/> tag.

-• To display a configuration element (hierarchy level or configuration object), emit tag elements within the <get-configuration> tag element to represent all levels of the configuration hierarchy from the root (represented by the <configuration> tag element) down to the level or object to display.
+• Subset of configuration hierarchy—To display a configuration element (hierarchy level or configuration object), emit the <get-configuration> element and include the elements that represent all levels of the configuration hierarchy from the root (<configuration>) down to the level or object to display.
 To represent a hierarchy level or a configuration object that does not have an identifier, emit it as an empty tag.
 To represent an object that has one or more identifiers, emit its container tag element and identifier tag elements only, not any tag elements that represent other characteristics.

 Note: